geonetwork/core-geonetwork/docs/manual/docs/user-guide/harvesting/harvesting-webdav.md

 Providing the following information:

 -   **Identification**
-    -   *Node name and logo*: A unique name for the harvester and optionally a logo to assign to the harvester.
+    -   *Node name and logo*: A unique name for the harvester and, optionally, a logo to assign to the harvester.
     -   *Group*: Group which owns the harvested records.
 Only the catalog administrator or users with the profile `UserAdmin` of this group can manage the harvester.
     -   *User*: User who owns the harvested records.

 -   **Schedule**: Scheduling options to execute the harvester.
-If disabled, the harvester should be executed manually from the harvesters page.
-If enabled a schedule expression using cron syntax should be configured ([See examples](https://www.quartz-scheduler.org/documentation/quartz-2.1.7/tutorials/crontrigger)).
+If disabled, the harvester must be run manually from the harvester page.
+If enabled, a scheduling expression using cron syntax should be configured ([See examples](https://www.quartz-scheduler.org/documentation/quartz-2.1.7/tutorials/crontrigger)).

 -   **Configure connection to WebDAV / WAF**
     -   *URL*: The remote URL from which metadata will be harvested.
 Each file found that has the extension `.xml` is assumed to be a metadata record.